Deploy with Solidity

 The `hardhat-example` repository uses the [Quais SDK](/sdk/introduction) to configure network connections using only a single RPC URL.
 To learn more about how the SDK configures network providers, visit the [SDK provider examples](/sdk/static/provider) section.

-After filling in your private keys, RPC URL, we're now ready to securely consume them inside of `hardhat.config.js`.
+After filling in your private key and RPC URL, we're now ready to securely consume them inside of `hardhat.config.js`.

 ### Hardhat Configuration